CEVO: Comprehensive EVent Ontology Enhancing Cognitive Annotation: CEVO: Comprehensive EVent Ontology

-\paragraph{CEVO Instance Level (Verb Individuals)} So far, we described the schema level classes; the next important step is to map each individual English verb to the corresponding event class.
-Thus, we instantiate each English verb at the instance level and type that primarily as \texttt{cevo:\#MainVerb} and then map it to the associated event(s).
-In the following, two English verbs \emph{say} and \emph{cook} are instantiated.
-They are primarily typed as \texttt{cevo:\#MainVerb} and furthermore, they are typed to their corresponding event classes respectively \emph{Communication} and \emph{Creation and Transformation} events.
-In fact, by specifying the type of a verb as \texttt{cevo:\#MainVerb}, explicitly syntactic role of that verb in the English language is determined and by associating the relevant events to a verb, domain-specific semantic roles of that verb is determined.
-Please note that, each individual verb might be associated with several event classes.
-For instance, the verb \emph{cook}, in addition to the event \emph{Creation and Transformation}, is also associated with the event \emph{Change of the State} (shown in Figure \ref{fig:cookVerb}).
+So far, we described the schema level classes containing two major classes \texttt{cevo:Event} and \texttt{cevo:Verb}; the next important step is to map each individual English verb to the corresponding event class.
+Because any \textbf{appearance of a verb} shows the likelihood of occurrence one or multiple events.
+In other words, verbs expose occurrences of events.
+Thus, each individual verb has a dual sort of \texttt{rdf:type} (i) the class \texttt{cevo: Verb} meaning this individual linguistically is a verb and (ii) \texttt{cevo:Event} meaning this verb manifests occurrence of an event.
+We use the prefix \texttt{cevov: <https://w3id.org/cevo/verb/>} for referring verb individuals.
+Thus, we instantiate each English verb at the instance level and type that primarily as \texttt{cevo:Verb} and then map it to the associated event(s).
+In the following, the two English verbs \emph{say} and \emph{cook} are instantiated.
+They are primarily typed as \texttt{cevo:Verb}, and furthermore, they are typed to their corresponding event classes, respectively \texttt{cevo:Communication} and \texttt{cevo:Creation and Transformation} events.
+In fact, by specifying the type of a verb as \texttt{cevo:Verb}, explicitly, the syntactic role of that verb in the English language is determined and by associating the relevant events to a verb, domain-specific semantic roles of that verb are determined.
+Please note that, each individual verb can be associated with several event classes.
+For instance, the verb \texttt{cevov:cook}, in addition to the event \texttt{cevo:Creation and Transformation}, is also associated with the event \texttt{cevo:Change of the State} (shown in Figure \ref{fig:cookVerb}).